dimilafl/trivia-game/README.md

 ///////////////////////////////

 Need to add questions and answers.
--input box or multiple choice selector for answers to questions - with feedback and score changes depending on whether the answer was right or wrong
 -after a certain amount of questions are wrong the game would be over for the player a good UI, for players to have good experiences -ability to restart midgame